davidgbiggs/FlappyGame/README.md

 **Andrew Arena**

 > Wowza.
 You employ several clever techniques alongside some cool math and an admirable level of precision and organization to make this program.
 For example, I see you created your own modulo operation using the fact that (int x / int y) \* int y != int x , and then used it to create pseudo-random pipe generation.
 Also, I think how you created a variable called "speed" in the bird object and then used it to tell whether or not your bird was moving upwards and then translated your bird accordingly was pretty interesting.
-I feel like I could spend a very long time studying this and still not understand how all of it works.
+I feel like I you spent a long time working on some quite complex features but somehow kept it simple.
 This program demonstrated how awesome object based programming can be.

 **Goutam Kumar Jha**